 Absolutely.
 We have introduced many parents to their unborn child through the use of sonographic images and video.
-We have now moved into the digital age of imaging and provide you with not only printed images but also a CD containing still frame images and video clips that show your baby moving.
+We have now moved into the digital age of imaging and provide you with not only printed images but also a USB containing still frame images and video clips that show your baby moving.
 These images are compressed to a .jpeg format, making them easy to share with family and friends.

 Can the gender of our baby be determined, and when?

 The gender of your baby can be determined if requested.
 The optimal time for this is 18-20 weeks into the pregnancy.
 However, we do not perform an exam only to determine a baby’s gender.
 We feel every baby deserves a complete and thorough sonogram.

 Does this exam have to be ordered by my physician/healthcare provider?